resess/Mandoline/README.md

 # Contact

-If you experience any issues, please submit an issue or contact us at khaledea@ece.ub.ca
+If you experience any issues, please submit an issue or contact us at khaledea@ece.ubc.ca